Florence Travel Guide: What to See, Do & Skip (First-timers guide)

 • Pro tip: Book afternoon slots (around lunchtime).It’s slightly less chaotic

-The interior of the cathedral felt a bit underwhelming compared to the jaw-dropping exterior.
-If you don’t have Dome tickets, I wouldn’t recommend standing in line for hours just to step inside.
+The Exterior of the Cathedral is a marvel and you'd stand there staring at this massive building for while.
+However, interior of the cathedral felt a bit underwhelming compared to the jaw-dropping exterior.
+If you don’t have Dome tickets, We wouldn’t recommend standing in line for hours just to step inside as it's a simple place of worship inside unlike other famous cathedrals like the one in Milan, where there's artistic ventures inside.

 Let’s Talk About Food: All’Antico Vinaio

-If there’s one food experience you must try in Florence, it’s a schiacciata sandwich from All’Antico Vinaio—arguably the most famous sandwich shop in the city.
+Like any other Italian cities, there's the usual pizza and pasta everywhere.
+However, If there’s one food experience you must try in Florence, it’s a schiacciata sandwich from All’Antico Vinaio.
+It's rguably the most famous sandwich shop in the city.

-There’s almost always a line, even in the afternoon, but it moves fast.
+There’s almost always a line, specially building up to lunctime, but it moves fast.
 We waited about 10 minutes, and the staff were incredibly friendly.

 The filling?
 Delicious and generous.
 Easily enough for two people to share one sandwich.